Azure virtual machine scale sets supports virtual machines with managed disks. Using managed disks with scale sets has several benefits, including:

 vmss to see pre-built examples of templates that deploy scale sets.
 To tell which templates are already using managed disks, you can refer to this list.

-To find more information on managed disks in general, see this article.
+For more information on managed disks in general, see this article.

 To see how to convert a Resource Manager template to provision scale sets with managed disks, see this article.
 The same modifications to the Resource Manager templates apply to the Azure REST API as well.